NISQ-compatible approximate quantum algorithm for unconstrained and constrained discrete optimization: Constrained optimization

 The additional two states, which cover the whole computational space, are

-with the corresponding operator $P^*=\ket{\psi_0^T} \bra{\psi_0^T} + \ket{\psi_1^T} \bra{\psi_1^T}$ representing the unfeasible subspace $V^*$.
-Note that all these states are Bell states: $\ket{\Phi^+}, \ket{\Psi^+}$ form a feasible subspace and by adding $\ket{\Phi^-}, \ket{\Psi^-}$ we cover the whole computational space.
-Note further that states in $V^*$ also satisfy the constraint, and all unfeasible states are linear combinations of states from $V$ and $V^*$.
-This is nothing more than a coincidence, but it shows that the whole feasible subspace is, in general, non-linear, and in this section, we try to find a linear subspace in this feasible subspace.
+The corresponding projection operator $P^*=\ket{\psi_0^T} \bra{\psi_0^T} + \ket{\psi_1^T} \bra{\psi_1^T}$ represents the orthogonal complement $V^*$ to the feasible subspace.
+Note that all these states are the Bell states: $\ket{\Phi^+}, \ket{\Psi^+}$ form a feasible subspace and by adding $\ket{\Phi^-}, \ket{\Psi^-}$ we cover the whole computational space.
+Note further that $V^*$ may also contain feasible states.
+In the presented case, all the states in $V^*$ also satisfy the constraint, while all the unfeasible states are linear combinations of states from $V$ and $V^*$.
+This does not pose an issue since our goal is to ensure that the states from $V$ are feasible.
+However, not all the feasible states are in $V$ since, generally, the feasible states do not form a linear subspace.

 Leveraging an additional ancillary qubit in the circuit, -- which we call the constraint ancilla hereinafter -- we use the joint quantum state $\ket{0}_C \otimes \ket{\psi(\vec{\theta})}$ in order to collapse to the feasible subspace using the following transformation: